pndwrzk/wide-test/readme.md

     ```
 2.  **Configure Variables:** Open the `.env` file and adjust the values of the variables inside according to your system configuration.
 Pay attention to the database configuration, ports, and other important variables.

-3.  **Google cloud Storage Config:** Update the service-account-key.json data from the file in the email attachment for Google Cloud Storage configuration.

 ## Running the Service with Docker Compose

 To run the service, use the following command: